 What do you do when you can’t stop thinking about something you want to buy/junk food you want to eat or whatever else it is you want to avoid?

-Clearly, my behaviour showed I was doing the opposite of what I truly wanted.
 We all get tempted and if we slip up, it’s ok.
 Accept it, stop the behaviour that is not in line with your goals and get back to what you set out to do.
-I’m sharing this, because no one is perfect all the time and while I live by my 10 tips to help you stop spending, it doesn’t mean I don’t get tempted!
+Here are some tips I use.

-With my no spend challenge to avoid temptation I avoid the shops, I plan out our groceries as mentioned and have made meetings be in offices instead of local cafes.
-It is not entirely possible to avoid the temptation all the time but limiting your exposure helps.
-For example, if you are trying to have a healthier lifestyle and avoid cake or other junk food, when an office birthday happens and there is cake in the lunch room or a friend insists on a chocolate cafe to meet at or there is a fundraiser involving food you feel pressured to participate in, it can be hard to avoid it without coming off as rude or damaging relationships.
+It’s not possible to avoid the temptation all the time but limiting your exposure helps.
+For example, if you are trying to have a healthier lifestyle and avoid cake or other junk food when an office birthday happens and there is cake in the lunchroom or a friend insists on a chocolate cafe to meet at or there is a fundraiser involving food you feel pressured to participate in, it can be hard to avoid it without coming off as rude or damaging relationships.

 With the office party, if there are healthy food options stick to them or offer to bring a platter of vegetable sticks and crackers.
 Eat well before you go ensuring you’ve had breakfast and/or lunch depending on the time the party is and focus on your goal.
 If you cannot avoid having any of the cake, take the smallest piece possible.